altantopbas/altantopbas/README.md

 # Hi, I'm Altan 👋

 I'm skilled in artificial intelligence, data science, deep learning, and object detection.
 Currently, I’m actively working on various AI and data science projects, constantly learning and applying cutting-edge technologies.
 I completed short-term and long-term internships at Turkcell.
 After the internships, I continued working part-time at Turkcell for about 5 months.
-During this time, I worked in the Network Technologies team, focusing on data science tasks such as data analysis, data simplification, preprocessing, and visualization
+During this time, I worked in the Network Technologies team, focusing on data science tasks such as data analysis, data simplification, preprocessing, and visualization.
+I'm developing NLP projects and AI Agents.
+I create AI Agent for personal needs

 - 🎓 I graduated as the second top student in Electrical and Electronics Engineering at Afyon Kocatepe University (2024).
 - 🖥️ I worked as an intern and part-time data scientist in the Turkcell Network Technologies team.